Stuck-on-the-puzzle/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [check] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [check] A concise and compelling elevator pitch
 - [ ] Description of key features
 - [ ] Description of how you will use each technology
 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

 Do you love reading books, but have a hard time keeping track of all the books you have read?
-BookClub lets you log books, rate them, give your opinion on the book, and create a wihslist of book that you want to read.
+BookClub lets you log books, rate them, give your opinion on the book, and create a wishlist of books that you want to read.
 BookClub also lets you connect with your friends to see their opinions and what they have been reading.

 ### Design